|Style||Fully Escorted & Guided

 Day 10: Beijing & Hong Kong.
 Bid farewell to Beijing as you transfer to the airport your flight to cosmopolitan Hong Kong.
 You'll be transferred to your luxurious hotel located in the bustling heart of Kowloon, near the scenic harbor and the "Golden Mile," Hong Kong's famous shopping district.
 Accommodations: The Royal Garden Hotel.
 Breakfast provided.

 Day 11: Hong Kong.
 Your morning tour of Hong Kong Island features a ride to the top of Victoria Peak for a magnificent city and harbor view.
 Descend and continue to Repulse Bay and Aberdeen fishing village, a community of some 600 colorful floating homes.
 Conclude your tour with some time for shopping.
 The afternoon is yours at leisure for independent sightseeing in the city.
 Tonight, we recommend an optional dinner cruise aboard the Hong Kong Bauhinia, where you'll enjoy a fabulous buffet dinner, live music, and stunning nighttime views of the glistening harbor.
+Recommended optional excursions must be booked and purchased locally.
 Breakfast provided.

 Day 12: Hong Kong.
 Enjoy a full day at leisure to take in the sights and sounds of Hong Kong on your own or shop to your heart's content.
 Breakfast provided.